 So off to Yokoo-Sanso we go!
 We started the walk from Kappabashi around 1:50PM for a 10km trail to Yokoo-Sanso.
 I have to say this part of the trail is quite uneventful – there isn’t much change in elevation – but for a rainy day, it’s perfect.

-Along the way you’ll walk past Kinoshidaira Camp and Myojin lodge.
-If you’re up for it, you can make a slight detour to check out Myojin pond but keep in mind there is a 300 yen entrance fee.
-Personally I did not think it was worth the detour – everything else in Kamikochi is free!
+Along the way, you’ll walk past Kinoshidaira Camp and Myojin Lodge.
+If you’re up for it, you can make a slight detour to check out Myojin Pond but keep in mind there is a 300 yen entrance fee.
+Personally, I did not think it was worth the detour – everything else in Kamikochi is free!

 Every now and then, we’d pass by a visitor counting mechanism (see photo below).
 I guess this is how the Japanese government keeps a count of how many people visits Kamikochi and how far they go.
 Pretty cool!

-The clock reads 4:30PM when we finally caught our first glimpse of Yokoo Sanso lodge.
-We spotted a few brave campers weathering out the rainy day outside.
-Just past them is Yokoo Sanso lodge – we immediately went inside and checked ourselves in.
-Upon check in, we were given our bunk numbers, a small towel for bathing and 2 meal voucher per person for dinner and breakfast.
+Upon check-in, we were given our bunk numbers, a small towel for bathing, and 2 meal vouchers per person for dinner and breakfast.
 We were also told to put our shoes inside a plastic bag and go barefoot inside the lodge – a typical Japanese culture.

-Anyway, the drying room was totally full with everyone’s jackets and boots when we arrived as it had been raining all day.
+Anyway, the drying room was already full with everyone’s jackets and boots when we arrived as it had been raining all day.
 Also worth noting, there is a vending machine with cold Asahi beer outside of the lodge – because… Japan.

-Dinner starts at 5PM but the queue was already long by 4:45 PM, so we decided to hit the bath house first.
-The bath house at Yokoo Sanso is clean but tiny and extremely basic.
+Dinner starts at 5 PM but the queue was already long by 4:45 PM, so we decided to hit the bathhouse first.
+The bathhouse at Yokoo Sanso is clean but tiny and extremely basic.
 You cannot use shampoo or soap so that the used bath water doesn’t contaminate the environment.
 The water temperature is still above 40C though, which is really, really, nice after walking in cold rain.
 There was no other towel provided aside of the small towel, but I found that towel to be sufficiently absorbent to dry my entire body.

 When we got out of the bath, the dinner queue was about half what it was before.
 We actually got in within 5 minutes since there’s only two of us.

 Dinner was more than I expected from a lodge on the mountain.
-We had rice, miso soup, vegetables, a chicken patty with cheese and grilled white fish.
+We had rice, miso soup, vegetables, a chicken patty with cheese, and grilled white fish.
 There’s even a pear jelly for dessert.

-Satisfied with dinner, we returned to our room which we shared with 10 other elderly Japanese men (there are total 12 bunks per room).
-We made our beds at the bunk, prepped for next day and I promptly fell asleep around 6:30PM, knowing we have a full day ahead of us tomorrow.
-It also helps that we didn’t get strong data connection so there was nothing to distract me from sleeping.
+Satisfied with dinner, we returned to our room which we shared with 10 other elderly Japanese men (there were a total of 12 bunks per room).
+We made our beds at the bunk, prepped for the next day and I promptly fell asleep around 6:30 PM, knowing we had a full day ahead of us tomorrow.
+It also helps that we didn’t get a strong data connection so there was nothing to distract me from sleeping.

 That night, some of our roommates were snoring pretty loudly… 😅 Thankfully I am used to such sharing bunks (from my solo budget trips) – this did not bother me TOO much.
 I slept straight to the next day.